iaroslav-zelinskyi/gps-location-finder/README.md

 # Installation
 To install requiered packages the anaconda distribution https://www.anaconda.com/ should be pre-installed.

-Update your conda by typing in the termina (Ubunto) or open Anaconda Prompt as Administrator under Windoes
+Update your conda by typing in the termina (Linux) or open Anaconda Prompt as Administrator (Windoes).

 ```console
 conda update --all